ForgeRock/forgeops/cluster/addons/prometheus/README.md

 The CDM uses the
 [kube-prometheus-stack Helm chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack)
 for monitoring and alerts.
-Before you attempt to customize the default implementation, make sure you are familiar with Prometheus, Grafana, and Alertmanager concepts in the following documentation:
+Before you attempt to customize the default implementation, make sure you are familiar with Prometheus, Alertmanager, and Grafana concepts in the following documentation:

 * [Alertmanager overview](https://prometheus.io/docs/alerting/overview/)